top of page

 A reduction in maritime activity was expected and ~37% seems plausible to me.
 Certain aspects to note, however, are-

-a) Not all objects are commercial cargo / crude ships.
-Some can be fishing vessels, port vessels, navy vessels, tourism vessels, pirate vessels, other vessels & objects, or even false detections.
-However, one can safely assume that the vessels clustered around Mundra Port and Kandla Port - major maritime hubs in this region - would be commercial vessels - harbingers of trade i.e. With the object size of 30m that I have used in this study, a lot of shipping objects of the non-commercial variety would be filtered out as well.
-All else being constant, the difference in count between the two imagery products - 148 shipping objects - is also a very significant quantity.
+a) Not all objects are Commercial Cargo vessels or Crude-carrying Vessels.
+Some 30m+ objects can also be Fishing Vessels, Port Security Vessels, Navy Vessels, Tourism Vessels, Pirate Vessels! or even false detections.
+However, one can safely assume that the Vessels clustered around Mundra Port and Kandla Port - major maritime hubs in this region - would be Commercial Cargo vessels - harbingers of trade.
+Also, with the Object Size of 30m that I have used as a parameter in this study, a lot of Shipping objects of the non-Commercial variety would be filtered out as well.
+Everything else set aside, the difference in Ship count between the two Imagery products - 148 - is a significant number.

-b) Not all shipping objects detected would necessarily imply cargo movement or active commercial vessels-at-work.
-As you would notice, a fair number of ships are clustered around the coastline.
-Several of them could be docked or dysfunctional or undergoing maintenance as well.
+b) Not all Shipping Objects detected are Active i.e. moving vessels.
+As you would notice, a fair number of Ships are clustered around the Kutch Coastline.
+Several of them could be docked, dysfunctional or undergoing maintenance.

-c) The comparison of objects detected has been done during two points in time, one year apart.
-Adding more time periods i.e. performing a multitemporal analysis would contribute towards a more meaningful analysis.
+c) The comparison has been done during two points in time, one year apart.
+Adding more observations i.e. performing a Multi-temporal analysis would have helped in drawing better inferences about maritime activity.

-SHIP DETECTION IN THE SUEZ CANAL IN EGYPT TO STUDY THE MARITIME CONDITIONS PRE, DURING & POST THE EVER GIVEN SHIP STRANDING
+SHIP DETECTION IN THE SUEZ CANAL IN EGYPT TO STUDY THE MARITIME ACTIVITY PRE, DURING & POST THE EVER GIVEN SHIP STRANDING

-The grounding of Ever Given - the Taiwanese mega container vessel at the southern end of the Suez Canal in Egypt and the resulting blockage in maritime activity in this narrow but vital shipping route which accounts for 12% of the world's trade, has sent economic shockwaves across the world, including in India.
-This unfortunate incident is an acute reminder of the interdependency involved in the world we live in today and how it can trigger supply chain discomfort worldwide.
+The grounding of Ever Given - the Taiwanese Mega Container Vessel at the southern end of the Suez Canal in Egypt and the resulting blockage in Maritime Activity in this narrow but vital Shipping route which accounts for 12% of the world's trade, has sent economic shockwaves across the world, including in India.
+This unfortunate incident is an acute reminder of the interdependency involved in the globalized world we live in today and how it can trigger Supply Chain disruptions.

-Drawing inspiration from a wonderful initiative from Google Earth - Timelapse, here is my short Timelapse version of maritime activity in the Suez Canal over the last month, as detected using Sentinel-1 SAR imagery.
+Drawing inspiration from a wonderful initiative from Google Earth - the 'Timelapse', here is my short Timelapse version of Maritime Activity in the Suez Canal over the last month, as detected using Sentinel-1 SAR (Radar) Imagery.

 Video Case: Detecting Ships in the Suez Canal - Pre, During & Post the Ever Given Cargo Vessel stranding

-What are some of the other uses of Object detection on Water using Satellite Imagery?
+What are some of the other applications of Object Detection on Water Bodies using Satellite Imagery?

-Satellite Imagery, when combined with other observation tools, are used by Security management professionals to compare the reported records of vessel whereabouts (mandatory for ships above a certain size) with the number actual vessels detected at sea using satellite imagery.
-This is done to spot and track 'dark ships' i.e. those that do not report in their location and direction information - these may be participating in smuggling / illegal activities or even pose a threat to national security.
-Icebergs and Oil Spills can also be detected and monitored using Object detection techniques on water.
+Satellite Imagery, when combined with other tools, are used by Security management professionals to compare the reported records of Vessel whereabouts (mandatory for ships above a certain size) with the number of actual Vessels detected at sea derived from Satellite Imagery Analytics.
+This is done to spot the presence of and track 'Dark Ships' i.e. those that do not report their location and direction information - these may be participating in Smuggling / Illegal activities or could even pose a threat to National Security.
+Icebergs and Oil Spills can also be detected and monitored using Object Detection algorithms.

-Refer my Imagery Analytics work here - you'll find a few new use cases involving Object Detection as well
+Refer my Remote Sensing work here - you'll are sure to find a few new use cases involving Object Detection every now and then.

 ABOUT US